-The Chicano Movement of the late 1960’s helped spark cultural and historical pride in our people.
-Chicanas/Chicanos demanded to be treated as equals and denounced acculturation and assimilation.
-Brown pride began to express itself through poetry, literature, art and theater.
-The contributions of the Chicano Movement are numerous and continue to be very valuable to our society.
+The Chicanx Movement of the late 1960s helped spark cultural and historical pride in our communities.
+Chicanxs demanded to be treated as equals and denounced acculturation and assimilation.
+A sense of cultural pride and apologeticness began to express itself through poetry, literature, art, and theater.
+The contributions of the Chicanx Movement are numerous and continue to be very valuable to our society.

-Movimiento Estudiantil Chicano de Aztlán (MEChA) is a student organization that promotes higher education, cultura, and historia.
+Movimiento Estudiantil Chicanista de Aztlán (MEChA) is a student organization that promotes higher education, cultura, and historia.
 MEChA was founded on the principles of self-determination for the liberation of our people.
-We believe that political involvement and education is the avenue for change in our society.
+We support that political involvement and education is an avenue for change in our society.

 We recognize that without a strategic use of education, an education that places value on what we value, we will not realize our destiny.
 Chicanos [and Chicanas] recognize the central importance of institutions of higher learning to model progress, in this case, to the development of our community.
 But, we go further: we believe that higher education must contribute to the formation of a complete man [and woman] who truly values life and freedom. (p.10) EPSB

-Both El Plan de Aztlán (EPA) and El Plan de Santa Barbara (EPSB) served as the historical foundation for the establishment of a viable Chicana/Chicano Movimiento and are therefore fundamental to the MEChA Philosophy.
+Both El Plan de Aztlán (EPA) and El Plan de Santa Barbara (EPSB) served as the historical foundation for the establishment of a viable Chicanx Movimiento and are therefore fundamental to the history of MEChA.
+MEChA de Santa Rosa Junior College comprehend that we are shifting ideology and that certain aspects of what MEChA were must also shift to be more accepting and targeted on striving for the liberation of all oppressed communities starting with the most marginalized.

 Movimiento means that the organization is dedicated to the movement to gain self-determination.